On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 \subsubsection{Wind norms}

 Coming back to our original problem on propagation \S \ref{sss_motivation}, we can wonder what happens if the 0 velocity is not included in the open domain $D$, that is, in the cases of either {\em critical wind}, when $0\in S=\partial D$ or {\em strong wind}, when $0\not\in \bar D:=D\cup \partial D$.
-In the latter case, a natural cone tangent to $S$ emerges and $S$, up to the tangency points, is the union of two open connected subsets $S_{\hbox{ {conv}}}$ and $S_{\hbox{ {conc}}}$ (see Fig. \ref{f_wind}).
+In the latter case, a natural cone with vertex at $0$ and tangent to $S$ emerges and $S$, up to the tangency points, is the union of two open connected subsets $S_{\hbox{ {conv}}}$ and $S_{\hbox{ {conc}}}$ (see Fig. \ref{f_wind}).

 In a natural way, $S_{\hbox{ {conv}}}$ can be regarded as the indicatrix of a {\em conic Minkowski norm} defined only in the interior of the cone.
 It also gives a strict triangle inequality for vectors in the interior domain of the cone (see Def.
 2.14 and Section 2 in \cite{JS14}).
-Analogously, $S_{\hbox{ {conc}}}$ gives a {\em Lorentz norm} and a similar reverse triangle inequality holds \cite[\S 3.1, Appendix B]{JS20}.
+Analogously, $S_{\hbox{ {conc}}}$ gives a {\em Lorentz norm} and a similar reverse triangle inequality holds (consider a similar picture as in Fig. \ref{f_tineq} with a piece of concave indicatrix), see \cite[\S 3.1, Appendix B]{JS20}.
 In both cases, we can define the square of the norm $L_0$ and, thus, the fundamental tensor $g_v$ (as in \eqref{e_tensor_fundamental}) for $v\neq 0$ in the open conic region, by means of the positive homogeneous extension:

 In the case of the conic Minkowski norm, $g_v$ is positive definite but in the Lorentz one, $g_v$ has Lorentzian signature $(+,-, \dots , -)$.